How to buy the best strimmer

 - Manual feed - where the user stops the strimmer and pulls out more line

 Most strimmers have a double line, meaning two lines come out of the head.
 This lets you cut faster than a single line, but threading the line on the spool is slightly trickier until you get the hang of it.
 Thicker line can be used for tougher jobs, such as strimming bramble patches.
+Line can vary in price from as little as 20p per meter, depending on the quality of the line and the amount you buy at one time.

 A guard around the back of the strimmer head protects the user's feet from being caught with the line or debris, and also cuts the line to the right length as it is fed out.